The End of Heartache: Legacy

 The End of Heartache is credited with boosting Killswitch Engage in popularity, making them a household name.
-In a 2019 interview with Kerrang, Adam Dutkiewicz talked about the rise in popularity the band seen following the album’s release “The moment we were told that we were going to be featured in one of the Resident Evil movies, I realized that people were paying attention to us.
-“We grew as musicians and band members, and having Howard was such an amazing thing because his pipes are amazing.
+In a 2019 interview with Kerrang, Adam Dutkiewicz talked about the rise in popularity the band seen following the album’s release "The moment we were told that we were going to be featured in one of the Resident Evil movies, I realized that people were paying attention to us.
+"We grew as musicians and band members, and having Howard was such an amazing thing because his pipes are amazing.
 It was a whole new world that opened up so many possibilities and potentials, so I think we did step it up.
-It was a good time for us.”
+It was a good time for us."

 Jesse Leach has spotlighted The End of Heartache as the turning point for the band’s global impact.
-It has also been credited with “kicking metalcore to the next level” as it showed the genre could be anthemic, emotional, and heavy, all at once.
-Martin of Lolipop Magazine wrote that the album “vaulted Killswitch Engage past Shadows Fall, God Forbid, Darkest Hour, Lamb of God and Unearth, to be considered the best, or at least most indicative brightest hope, for metalcore.”
+It has also been credited with "kicking metalcore to the next level" as it showed the genre could be anthemic, emotional, and heavy, all at once.
+Martin of Lolipop Magazine wrote that the album "vaulted Killswitch Engage past Shadows Fall, God Forbid, Darkest Hour, Lamb of God and Unearth, to be considered the best, or at least most indicative brightest hope, for metalcore."

+In 2020, John Hill of Loudwire included the album in his list of the "Top 25 Metalcore Albums of All Time."
+In 2022, Revolver said the album was a "genre pillar" and that the track "Rose of Sharyn" was "a masterclass in metalcore craftsmanship."

+It was cited as the band's best album by Bryan Rolli of Loudwire in 2025.